HJoonKwon/machine_learning_fundamentals/README.md

 # Overview
-To understand what is going on behind the scene, I Implemented machine learning fundamental algorithms from scratch using Numpy with simple examples on the Jupyter notebook.
-Some of the concepts are simplifed or skipped to focus on its original purpose.
+To understand what is going on behind the scene, I reimplemented machine learning fundamental algorithms from scratch using Numpy with simple examples on the Jupyter notebook.
+Some of the concepts are simplified or skipped to focus on its original purpose.

 # Keywords for study
 - [x] Linear Regression